Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadLocalRandom.md

 `java.util.Random`

-*An instance of this class is used to generate a stream of pseudorandom numbers.
+An instance of this class is used to generate a stream of pseudorandom numbers.
 The class uses a **48-bit seed**, which is modified using a linear congruential formula.
-(See Donald Knuth, The Art of Computer Programming, Volume 2, Section 3.2.1.)*
-*If **two instances of Random are created with the same seed, and the same sequence of method calls is made for each, they will generate and return identical sequences of numbers**.*
+If **two instances of Random are created with the same seed, and the same sequence of method calls is made for each, they will generate and return identical sequences of numbers**.

-*In order to guarantee this property, particular algorithms are specified for the class Random.
+In order to guarantee this property, particular algorithms are specified for the class Random.
 Java implementations must use all the algorithms shown here for the class Random, for the sake of absolute portability of Java code.
 However, subclasses of class Random are permitted to use other algorithms, so long as they adhere to the general contracts for all the methods.*
-*The algorithms implemented by class Random use a protected utility method that on each invocation can **supply up to 32 pseudorandomly generated bits**.*
+The algorithms implemented by class Random use a protected utility method that on each invocation can **supply up to 32 pseudorandomly generated bits**.

-*Many applications will find the method `Math.random` simpler to use.*
+Many applications will find the method `Math.random` simpler to use.

-*Instances of `java.util.Random` are **threadsafe**.
+Instances of `java.util.Random` are **threadsafe**.
 However, **the concurrent use of the same Random instance across threads may encounter contention and consequent poor performance**.
-Consider instead using **java.util.concurrent.ThreadLocalRandom** in multithreaded designs.*
+Consider instead using **java.util.concurrent.ThreadLocalRandom** in multithreaded designs.

-*Instances of java.util.Random are **not cryptographically secure**.
-Consider instead using **java.security.SecureRandom** to get a cryptographically secure pseudo-random number generator for use by security-sensitive applications.*
+Instances of java.util.Random are **not cryptographically secure**.
+Consider instead using **java.security.SecureRandom** to get a cryptographically secure pseudo-random number generator for use by security-sensitive applications.

 ```java
 /**